With firings and lax enforcement, Trump moving to dismantle government's public integrity guardrails

 This time, though, his administration has moved much more swiftly in reprisal against those he feels previously wronged him — or still could.

-His Justice Department last month fired more than a dozen prosecutors involved in two separate investigations — one into his hoarding of classified documents, the other into his efforts to undo the 2020 presidential election — that resulted in since-abandoned indictments after he left office.
+His Justice Department last month fired more than a dozen prosecutors involved in investigations into his hoarding of classified documents and his efforts to undo the 2020 presidential election, both of which resulted in since-abandoned indictments after he left office.
 It’s also demanded a list of all agents who participated in investigations related to the Jan.
 6, 2021 riot at the U.S. Capitol, with Trump saying Friday that he intends to quickly and “surgically” fire some of them.

 The actions reflect the administration’s intent to keep a tight grip on the Justice Department and even purge it of investigators seen as insufficiently loyal, even though career civil servants are typically not replaced by new presidents.
 Trump’s actions are in keeping with the dramatic dismissal on his first Friday night in office of nearly 20 inspectors general in a broad cross-section of government agencies, all in seeming violation of a law requiring that Congress be given 30-day advance notice of such firings.